Amitro123/automation-service/spec.md

 - **Summary**: Updated the expected log file from `code_review.md` to `AUTOMATED_REVIEWS.md` in the "Expected results" section of the testing documentation.
 - **Decisions**: Changed the log file name to better reflect the purpose of the file.
 - **Next Steps**: Update any references to `code_review.md` in the codebase if they exist.

+### 2024-01-26
+- **Summary**: Updated documentation to reflect changes in the automated review process.
+Replaced all instances of `code_review.md` with `AUTOMATED_REVIEWS.md` and updated the corresponding descriptions in the README and the product specification.
+- **Decisions**: Renamed the log file to better reflect its purpose as a repository of automated review summaries.
+- **Next Steps**: Update the codebase to reflect the new file name and ensure the logging functionality is working as expected.